 Your deep level of business knowledge got you to where you are today, but are you sharing that wealth with your team?
 Great leaders want to inspire others to be just as great, if not better than them.

 Don’t hoard your knowledge – share it generously.
 Always be willing to teach your team members as much as they are willing to learn.
 You won’t have to worry about how to motivate others because they will be inspired by your personal investment in their growth.

 Why do we Need to Motivate Employees?

-Good leaders don’t think about their employees negatively.
-They don’t blame their employees for being lazy or ineffective.
+Good leaders don’t blame their employees for being lazy or ineffective.
 Instead, they blame themselves for failing to motivate their employees.
 The fact is, it is human nature to take your foot off the pedal if you don’t constantly have someone in your corner pushing yourself to be your absolute best.

 Employees are so much happier and productive when they are motivated.
 Studies show 75 percent of people who quit a job quit because of their boss and not the job itself.